ABC Children's Eye Specialists

 Eye health is truly a lifelong journey, and it’s crucial that your child has any vision problems detected early before they cause problems with school, sports, and other activities.
-The team of experienced pediatric ophthalmologists and optometrists at ABC Children’s Eye Specialists in Phoenix and Mesa, Arizona, is experienced in performing eye exams for children of all ages and treating vision problems that commonly affect children.
+The team of experienced pediatric ophthalmologists and optometrists at ABC Children’s Eye Specialists in Phoenix, Avondale, and Mesa, Arizona, is experienced in performing eye exams for children of all ages and treating vision problems that commonly affect children.
 Don’t delay your child’s first visit to the eye doctor.
 Schedule an eye exam for your child online or over the phone.

 The two main types of eye doctors are optometrists and ophthalmologists.
 The difference between an optometrist and an ophthalmologist is similar to the difference between a dentist and an oral surgeon.